wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs-35.md

 ls /btrfs_pool
 # home root
 ```
 I am not sure what the `SELinux labels` warning means or how to avoid that, so if do you, let me know.
-I guess after the reboot this should not be a problem as you cannot have different mount options on the same partition (see below the `seclabel`).
-Anyways, we can access our subvolumes from within `/btrfs_pool`.
+I guess after the reboot this should not be a problem as you cannot have different mount options on the same partition (see below the `seclabel` mount option is set).
+Anyways, we can access our subvolumes from `/btrfs_pool`.

 ### Step 3b (optionally): use optimized mount options